sv-vv/backstage-101/docs/getting-started.md

         #ca: # if you have a CA file and want to verify it you can uncomment this section
         #$file: <file-path>/ca/server.crt

-Export he env variables into a sh script export POSTGRES_HOST=127.0.0.1 export POSTGRES_PORT=5432 export POSTGRES_USER=chuser
+Export the env variables into a sh script export POSTGRES_HOST=127.0.0.1 export POSTGRES_PORT=5432 export POSTGRES_USER=chuser